Frequently Asked Questions

 In April 2024, upon review of the majority of the results of the due diligence process, the respective boards voted to continue pursuing a possible combination.
 Also in April 2024, the provosts of both universities signed a new agreement (sometimes called a consortial agreement or co-registration agreement) that allows students to take a range of courses at either university, beginning in fall 2024.

-The goal of the agreement is to expand access and affordability to quality education for traditional students and adult learners alike.
-Cost savings and more efficient operations may result in the future if the two universities move forward with a strategic combination.
+The main goal of the agreement is to expand access and affordability to quality education for traditional students and adult learners alike, while also increasing opportunities for students on both campuses.
+Cost savings and more efficient operations are expected if the strategic combination is approved, ideally allowing both institutions to continue to serve their student populations, communities, and region for many years to come.

 St. Ambrose University shares these key metrics regarding its strength and stability: